Reading Scripts for Perusal, Education, Enjoyment, Discussion

 Is there a title you would like to have us read?
 Would you like to lead a session?
 Contact us!

-Reading Location: Smoke on the Water, Coleraine.
+Reading Location: Smoke on the Water, Coleraine MN (pending confirmation).

-Time: March 25, 6pm-9pm
+Time: June 24, 6pm-9pm

 Agenda: Assign roles.
 Dramatically read through the script.
 Discuss the play.